Preparations for Full Duplex DOCSIS® 3.1 Technology are Marching Along

 And it works.
 The testing results were positive and in line with expectations, and products built to the specifications are expected to deliver the higher symmetrical bit rates associated with full duplex operation.
 Now, coaxial cable networks won’t be a limiting factor in getting to full duplex and the next generation of broadband services.

-Now that CableLabs has developed FDX DOCSIS 3.1 specifications, members can move forward with this exciting technology.
-Members can further benefit from the Kyrio testing services that provide all the engineering expertise and lab equipment needed for testing FDX DOCSIS 3.1.
+Now that CableLabs has developed FDX DOCSIS 3.1 specifications (now DOCSIS 4.0 technology), members can move forward with this exciting technology.
+Members can further benefit from the Kyrio testing services that provide all the engineering expertise and lab equipment needed for testing FDX DOCSIS 3.1 (now DOCSIS 4.0 technology).
 All the operator has to do is identify network segments where the work is to be performed.

 What’s Coming in 2019